 These are sometimes referred to as 'high temp' chimneys because they have the special characteristics to withstand the temperatures that can be created by wood burning stoves.
-Factory-built chimneys are tested as a system with all the necessary components for installation. instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
+Factory-built chimneys are tested as a system with all the necessary components for installation.
+The instructions provided with the chimnev bv manufacturer are the only reliable source of installation guidelines.
 To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
-Use only components intended for the brand and model of chimney you are using.
-Never substitute parts from other chimney fabricate your brands or components.
+Use components intended for the brand and model of chimney you are using.
+Never substitute parts from other chimney brands or fabricate vour components.
 The chimney must be a type suitable for solid fuel.